Olive me…. Why not take olive me… that’s the refrain heard throughout Sonoma County each winter, as we herald the official olive season.

-Some oils boast extra flavors, too, infused with natural fruits, vegetables and spice.
-The Olive Press makes oils spiked with Pumpkin Spice, Hot Chile, Ginger Lime, White Truffle, Basil Parmesan, Roasted Garlic and Rosemary, Italian Herb, Blood Orange, Jalapeno, and Limonato.
+Some oils boast extra flavors, too, infused with natural fruits, vegetables, and spice.
+The Olive Press makes oils spiked with Pumpkin Spice, Hot Chile, Ginger Lime, White Truffle, Basil Parmesan, Roasted Garlic and Rosemary, Italian Herb, Blood Orange, Jalapeno, Limonato, and more.
 Try these bold flavors in your next recipe for an extra bit of zing.

 Maple Pumpkin Cupcakes with Cream Cheese Frosting